 The Program Kanban

-- Funnel – All new features are welcome here.
-They may include new functionality, enhancement of the existing system functions, or Enabler features.
+- Funnel – All new ideas are welcome here.
+They may include new functionality, enhancement of the existing system functions, or Enabler work.

-- Analyzing – New features that align with the Vision and support the Strategic Themes are further explored by Agile Teams when they have available capacity.
-Refinement includes the collaboration to define its description, business benefit hypothesis, acceptance criteria, and size in normalized story points.
-The feature may require prototyping or other forms of exploration by Agile Teams.
-The WIP limit for this state must account for the availability of Product Management, the capacity of teams and other subject matter experts.
+- Analyzing – New ideas that align with the Vision and support the Strategic Themes are further explored by Agile Teams when they have available capacity.
+Refinement includes the collaboration to turn the loosely-formed idea into one or more well-formed features with descriptions, business benefit hypotheses, acceptance criteria, and sizes in normalized story points.
+Each feature may require prototyping or other forms of exploration by Agile Teams.
+The WIP limit for this state must account for the availability of Product Management as well as the capacity of teams and other subject matter experts.

 - Program Backlog – The highest-priority features that were analyzed and approved by Product Management advance to this state, where they are prioritized with Weighted Shortest Job First (WSJF), relative to the rest of the backlog, and await implementation.